govuk-forms/forms/diagrams/state-diagrams/welsh-translation-states-and-fields.md

 ## available_languages

 `available_languages`, is an array of language codes.
-It's `[:en]` by default, which signals that the form is only available in English.
+It's `["en"]` by default, which signals that the form is only available in English.
-Forms with a Welsh translation have `[:en, :cy]` in the array.
+Forms with a Welsh translation have `["en", "cy"]` in the array.

 As soon as the Welsh translation page is submitted with at least one value for a field, the `available_languages` array will be updated.